Open Society Foundations: History

-On May 28, 1984, business magnate George Soros signed a contract between the Soros Foundation (New York City) and the Hungarian Academy of Sciences, the founding document of the Soros Foundation Budapest.
-This was followed by several foundations in the region to help countries move away from Real socialism in the Eastern Bloc.
+On May 28, 1984, George Soros signed a contract between the Soros Foundation/New York City and the Hungarian Academy of Sciences, the founding document of the Soros Foundation/Budapest.
+This was followed by several foundations in the region to help countries move away from Soviet-style socialism in the Eastern Bloc.

 In 1991, the foundation merged with the Fondation pour une Entraide Intellectuelle Européenne ("Foundation for European Intellectual Mutual Aid"), an affiliate of the Congress for Cultural Freedom, created in 1966 to imbue 'non-conformist' Eastern European scientists with anti-totalitarian and capitalist ideas.

-In 1993 open Society Institute was created in the United States to support the Soros foundations in Central and Eastern Europe and Russia.
+In 1993, the Open Society Institute was created in the United States to support the Soros foundations in Central and Eastern Europe and Russia.

 In August 2010, it started using the name Open Society Foundations (OSF) to better reflect its role as a benefactor for civil society groups in countries around the world.

 In 1995, Soros stated that he believed there can be no absolute answers to political questions because the same principle of reflexivity applies as in financial markets.

 In 2012, Christopher Stone joined the OSF as the second president.
 He replaced Aryeh Neier, who served as president from 1993 to 2012.
 Stone announced in September 2017 that he was stepping down as president.
 In January 2018, Patrick Gaspard was appointed president of the Open Society Foundations.
 He announced in December 2020 that he was stepping down as president.
 In January 2021, Mark Malloch-Brown was appointed president of the Open Society Foundations.
+On March 11, 2024, OSF announced that Binaifer Nowrojee would start as the group's new president on June 1, 2024.

 In 2016, the OSF was reportedly the target of a cyber security breach.
 Documents and information reportedly belonging to the OSF were published by a website.
 The cyber security breach has been described as sharing similarities with Russian-linked cyberattacks that targeted other institutions, such as the Democratic National Committee.

-In 2017, Soros transferred $18 billion to the Foundation.
+In 2017, Soros transferred $18 billion to the foundation.

 In 2020, Soros announced that he was creating the Open Society University Network (OSUN), endowing the network with $1 billion.

+In 2023, George Soros handed over the leadership of the foundation to his son Alexander Soros, who soon announced layoffs of at least 40 percent of its international staff of then 800 and "significant changes" to the operating model.